-You might not be thinking about intimacy at this point in time if you're dealing with the news of your HIV status.
+You might not be thinking about intimacy at this point in time if you're dealing with the news that you have HIV.
 But the time may come when you're ready to have a physical relationship again.
 When that time comes, it's important to be smart about what you're doing.
 And being smart means practicing safer sex.

 How can you prevent spreading HIV?